ekedonald/Shell-Scripting/README.md

 ```

 ### Step 2
-Copy and paste the code below into the file.
+Copy and paste the code below into the file:

 ```bash
 #!/bin/bash